simddev/WebGrep/README.md

 Produces `target/WebGrep-1.0-SNAPSHOT.jar`.

 ---

 Written by and belongs to Simon D.
 Free to use for personal and educational purposes.
-For commercial use please contact me at simon . d . dev symbol proton . me.
+For commercial use please contact me at simon .d.dev@proton.me.